ramysh/trustline/README.md

 ##### Unit tests
 * trustline-payment-service-impl has good unit test coverage.

+##### Improvements
-* Improvements - The controller in trustline-payment-service-impl, trustline-http need unit tests.
+* The controller in trustline-payment-service-impl, trustline-http need unit tests.
+* Dependency management can be improved to remove all the versions in each pom.